TizianoCoroneo/dependency-injection-performance-in-swift/Paper/main.typ

 A category of these support systems is "Dependency Injection" (DI) @fowler2004inversion.

 DI solves the problem of ~isolating sections of code from their direct dependencies~ so that unit testing is as easy as possible while not overcomplicating the code base with additional functionality only meant to support testing.
 DI systems solve this issue by splitting building objects from using them and removing strong coupling between components @seemann2011dependency.
-They typically do so by defining some kind of _object container_ that builds an object graph of interconnected dependencies while maintaining loose coupling between each node of the graph; in addition to that, they also provide a convenient way to access each node in the graph, so that such accesses can easily be modified in unit tests to verify the implementation of a feature.
+They typically do so by defining some kind of _object container_ that holds the dependencies needed by your program, provides an easy access to the objects within, and allows to override objects to test different scenarios.

 DI is a common feature of many ecosystems: in Android apps, `Dagger` @square-dagger @google-dagger is the most common library, while in `.NET` there is an integrated DI system in the `IServiceCollection` API.
 In iOS there is no standard, first-party solution, but many different libraries are available with different APIs, capabilities, and tradeoffs.
 The most popular library is `Swinject`, with \~6200 stars on GitHub, followed by Square's `Cleanse` with ~1800 stars, Uber's `needle`@uber-needle with ~1700 stars, `Factory`@long-factory with ~1600 stars, and the latest entry, `swift-dependencies`@pointfreeco-swift-dependencies with ~1400 stars.